GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`shape`, may either be of length 3 or of the actual dimension of the storage, where the not needed entries are ignored in the latter case.

 We further expose the :code:`Storage` base class, mainly to enable type checking.
-It can alternatively be used in the same way as :code:`storage` to initialize storages.
-On the other hand, constructors of the derived, hardware-specific storage types (See Section :ref:`storage_types`) are not intended to be used directly.

 Storage Attributes and NumPy API functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^